-Don’t be too accessible.
+Friends, please don’t be too accessible.
 The more you do, the more people will want your time.
 This is not a bad thing!
 But your best approach is to select what’s most important in your schedule and do these things.
 Be sure to guard personal time to rest and be with family, too.
-Not being accessible 24/7 means means you can available to those who need you and to those with whom you choose to spend time.
+Not being accessible 24/7 means you can available to those who need you and to those with whom you choose to spend time.
 Consider what you can gain by being less accessible in an effort to have periods of rest or focus!

 The nature of my work is online, so people are often surprised to hear me say that I am just as committed to connecting to people locally.
 I’m part of a small group of married couples in my local church, we have regular gatherings with family members who live nearby, and I volunteer in my children’s school.

 In order to maintain a focus on being fully present locally and being intentional about the times I’m engaged in social media, I recently tried an experiment with great results.
 Amazingly, while sorting out how best to use social media was helpful, the biggest benefit to maximizing the 24 hours I have each day came when I brainstormed a few ideas on how to be accessible … but not on all hours of the day.